amodrojs/amodro-lifecycle/scratch.md

 * plugin-delegated not working, wants to do delgated!r!a where r is aliased to refine.
 So, nested loader plugin use.
 Can this work?
+See also requirejs plugins/pluginNormalize/pluginNormalize.html.
+* mismatched define support in amd variation?

 ## plugins: